HEPA Vacuum Cleaner Buying Guide

 used of a canister and upright vacuum.
 Making each more versatile, and building innovative features has made the difference in choosing a canister versus an

-upright a question of personal choice.
+upright largely a question of simple preference.
 In terms of canister vacuums, the

 versatile Miele Marin is our most popular product.